hamelsmu/k8s-slackbot-python/README.md

 Success: Job `pi-one` uid: `436b1048-7d3c-4e2b-9392-d16364cf0383` has completed with success.
 ```

-Furthermore, if you setup slack, the bot will respond like this:
+Furthermore, if you setup the Slack bot, the output will look like this:

 ![](slack.png)